The New York Review of Books: Since 1979

 During the year-long lockout at The Times in London in 1979, the Review founded a daughter publication, the London Review of Books.
 For the first six months this journal appeared as an insert in the New York Review of Books, but it became an independent publication in 1980.
 In 1990 the Review founded an Italian edition, la Rivista dei Libri.
 It was published for two decades until May 2010.

 For over 40 years, Silvers and Epstein edited the Review together.
 In 1984, Silvers, Epstein and their partners sold the Review to publisher Rea S. Hederman, who still owns the paper, but the two continued as its editors.
 In 2006, Epstein died of cancer at the age of 77.
 In awarding to Epstein and Silvers its 2006 Literarian Award for Outstanding Service to the American Literary Community, the National Book Foundation stated: "With The New York Review of Books, Robert Silvers and Barbara Epstein raised book reviewing to an art and made the discussion of books a lively, provocative and intellectual activity."

 After Epstein's death, Silvers was the sole editor until his own death in 2017.
 Asked about who might succeed him as editor, Silvers told The New York Times, "I can think of several people who would be marvelous editors.
 Some of them work here, some used to work here, and some are just people we know.
 I think they would put out a terrific paper, but it would be different."
 In 2008, the Review celebrated its 45th anniversary with a panel discussion at the New York Public Library, moderated by Silvers, discussing "What Happens Now" in the United States after the 2008 election of Barack Obama as president.
-Panelists included Review contributors such as Didion, Wills, novelist and literary critic Darryl Pinckney, political commentator Michael Tomasky, and Columbia University professor and contributor Andrew Delbanco.
+Panelists included Review contributors such as Joan Didion, Garry Wills, novelist and literary critic Darryl Pinckney, political commentator Michael Tomasky, and Columbia University professor and contributor Andrew Delbanco.
 The 45th anniversary edition of the Review (November 20, 2008) began with a posthumous piece by Edmund Wilson, who wrote for the paper's first issue in 1963.

 In 2008, the paper moved its headquarters from Midtown Manhattan to 435 Hudson Street located in the West Village.
 In 2010, it launched a blog section of its website that The New York Times called "lively and opinionated", and it hosts podcasts.
 Asked in 2013 how social media might affect the subject matter of the Review, Silvers commented: "I might imagine [a] witty, aphoristic, almost Oscar Wildean [anthology of] remarks, drawn from the millions and millions of tweets.
 Or from comments that follow on blogs. ...
 Facebook is a medium in which privacy is, or at least is thought to be, in some way crucial. ...
 And so there seems a resistance to intrusive criticism.
 We seem at the edge of a vast, expanding ocean of words ... growing without any critical perspective whatever being brought to bear on it.
 To me, as an editor, that seems an enormous absence."